-Over the past couple of months we’ve been taking a look at the hottest adventure destinations around the world for 2018.
-We’ve already covered Europe, Africa and Asia, but now we’re delving into 10 of the most incredible adventures in the Americas for 2018.
+Over the past couple of months we’ve been taking a look at the hottest adventure destinations around the world right now.
+We’ve already covered Europe, Africa and Asia, but now we’re delving into 10 of the most incredible adventures in the Americas.
 Enjoy!

 Tackle Angel’s Landing, America